-- f.
+f.
 Homework will not be timed, but they will have a due date.
-You will have 7 days (168 hours) to complete each homework (due date/time are shown in page 14 of this syllabus and in Mastering).
+You will have 7 days (168 hours) to complete each homework (due date/time are shown in page 16 of this syllabus and in Mastering).
 Thus, do not procrastinate, because there will be no makeup assignments or due date extensions for missing homework (Absolutely No Exceptions).
-A missed homework will receive a zero (0) score.
-Late submission will not be accepted (REGARDLESS OF THE REASON). - i.
-Homework for chapter 12 ends pm Friday, 3/25, due to the Spring Break. - ii.
-Homework for chapter 16 ends on Thursday, 5/05 (6 days) due to the Last Day of Classes on 5/05. - iii.
-All homework assignments are mandatory.
-THUS, MARK CORRECTLY YOUR CALENDARS! - g.
-There will be only one attempt to take homework.
-However, these homework assignments are like hard copy homework.
-That is, you don't need to finish in one sitting.
-You can save and continue working on the homework the following day, until the due date/time (expiration date/time).
-Once the due date/time has been reached, you won't be allowed to continue working on the homework assignment.
+Missed homework will receive a zero (0) score.
+Late submission will not be accepted (REGARDLESS OF THE REASON).